secretstartups/handbook/blog/release-posts/index.html.md

 You can also watch [this overview video](https://www.youtube.com/watch?v=rfn9ebgTwKg) demonstrating how to use the `release post item generator`.

-*note: The release post item generator is still in beta.
-If you find issues or have questions post them in Slack [#release-post-iteration](https://gitlab.slack.com/archives/CTXULEPQD)* or add them to the current cycle release post retrospective issue.
+*Note: If you find problems with the `release post item generator`, questions should be posted in Slack [#release-post](https://gitlab.slack.com/archives/CTXULEPQD)* or added to the release post retrospective issue, tagging the release post [technical advisor](#technical-advisors).

 The generator script can also be run on your computer.